metadatacenter/cedar-manual/docs/_sections/c2/2_adding_fields.md

-Fields can be added to a CEDAR Template in two ways: by importing a stand-alone Field which was created separately, or by adding a field within an Element resource or a Template resource.
+Fields can be added to a CEDAR Template in two ways: by importing a stand-alone Field artifact which was created separately, or by defining a field within an Element resource or a Template resource.
-(We refer to stand-alone CEDAR Fields throughout this User Guide with a capital 'F', and refer to field descriptions within templating artifacts with a lower-case 'f'.)
+(We refer to stand-alone CEDAR Field artifacts throughout this User Guide with a capital 'F', and refer to field definitions within templating artifacts with a lower-case 'f'.)

-We start this section by describing how a field is created directly in a templating resource, then describe how a stand-alone CEDAR Field can be created, and finally how a Field can be found and included in a Template.
+We start this section by describing how a field definition is created directly in a templating resource, then describe how a stand-alone CEDAR Field can be created, and finally how a Field can be found and included in a Template.